JHulinator/voltageLogger/README.md

 # voltageLogger
-This python script logs voltage and current from phidgets VINT hub
+This python script logs voltage and current vs. time from phidgets VINT hub and saves to CSV file